 will my self hold still, but wanders

 You are the stream, the fish, the light,

 the sapphire I know is there?

-This is the first Kingdom Poets post about Denise Levertov: second post third post
+This is the first Kingdom Poets post about Denise Levertov: second post, third post, fourth post.

 Entry written by D.S.
 Martin.
 He is the award-winning author of the poetry collections Poiema (Wipf & Stock) and So The Moon Would Not Be Swallowed (Rubicon Press).
 They are both available at: www.dsmartin.ca